jainilshah007/EIP-Navigator/README.md

 python fetch_docs.py
 ```

-This downloads ~500 ERC markdown files from the official Ethereum repository to `./data/`.
+This downloads ~500 EIP markdown files from the official Ethereum repository to `./data/`.

 ### 4. Build the Index